bemanproject/exemplar/README.md

 This can be used as a template for those intending to write Beman libraries.
 It may also find use as a minimal and modern  C++ project structure.

+To use `beman.exemplar` as a template, click the "Use this template" button above (instead of cloning).
+Once you have it cloned locally, run `new_project_from_exemplar.py`, and pass it the indicated parameters (run with `--help` to get a description of all the options).
+This will replace all references to "exemplar" with your project's name, as well as doing a few other useful tweaks.
+This makes it much easier to get started with your new project.
+The script will make changes, `git rm` itself, and then commit the result.
+If you don't quite like the result, don't worry -- everything from before you ran the script, and all the script's changes, are still there in your git history.

 Implements: `std::identity` proposed in [Standard Library Concepts (P0898R3)](https://wg21.link/P0898R3).

 ## Usage